 - Stitch in the ditch from the front or top stitch, making sure that the turned under edge is caught in your stitch.

 You need an extension of 1 inch on the front piece for fastening – you can sew buttons or hooks and eye to fasten the skirt.

-Hem the skirt by turning under the edge twice 1/4 inches first and then 1/2 inch
+Hem the skirt by turning under the edge twice 1/4 inch first and then 1/2 inch.

 Sew the netting to the skirt

-Hem the net first – turn under the fabric long edge once and stitch.
+Hem the net first – turn under the fabric’s long edge once and stitch.

 Join the net pieces on the short edge to form one long piece.
 Mark 4 equal divisions of the net.
-Gather the frill using 2 basting stitches along the edge.
-Distribute the gathers among these 4 divisions
+Gather the frill using two basting stitches along the edge.
+Distribute the gathers among these four divisions

 Stitch the frill into a tube.
 Adjust the width

 Keep the frill upside down around the outside of the hem with right sides together, the gathered frill on top of the skirt.
-Pin the frill in place, ensure that the gathers are distributed evenly.
-Stitch the frill to the petticoat equal distance from the bottom edge as the frill.
-If you want more frills add upper layers of crinoline netting.
+Pin the frill in place, and ensure that the gathers are distributed evenly.
+Stitch the frill to the petticoat equal distance from the bottom edge of the frill.
+If you want more frills, add upper layers of crinoline netting.